 In other words, 6-8, one-minute exercise sessions translate to eight, one-minute, super-effort exercise sessions.

 “Super effort” is the key here.
 That’s why this concept is referred to as “burst” training.
 You are bursting for one minute.

 This plan when followed in its truest form will force your body to increase production of two, powerful fat-burning hormones: human growth hormone and testosterone.

 The fat-burning effect of these hormones will persist throughout the day!
 Start burst training in the morning, and close shop at night: 6-8, one-minute sessions, spread throughout the day.

-This is too easy to do for only one minute.
+This is too easy to do for only one minute — unless you’re VERY out of shape.
 Same with jumping jacks unless you’re in really terrible shape.
 Sit-ups for one minute don’t qualify either.

 You need to hit major muscle groups for 60 seconds in a way that makes you totally out of breath, freaking exhausted, within one minute.

 Thus, for burst training to rid your thigh fat, do any of the following for your one-minute sessions:

 Lunge Jumps Same Leg

 Hard Sprinting on Treadmill